FAQ

 What’s a Shortcut?

 A Shortcut is a custom automation created by users on Apple platforms (Mac, iPhone, etc.).
-It is composed of metadata, and “actions” which each perform a task on the device based on the configuration similar to a programming language with functions and control flow.
+It is composed of metadata and “actions,” each performs a task on the device based on the configuration similar to a programming language with functions and control flow.
 In this way, it becomes a way to program custom software for Apple devices without needing to write an app in Swift and wait for approval from the Apple App Store.

 What makes Cherri different from other Shortcuts programming languages?